Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Introduction

-The specific framework for discretising Hilbert Space is outlined in Section \ref{disc}.
-An explicit information-theoretic representation of the $N$-qubit state in discretised Hilbert Space is presented in Section \ref{inform}.
-As discussed in Section \ref{red}, the notion of state reduction is straightforwardly incorporated into a discretised model of Hilbert Space since the classical limit simply corresponds to the coarsest possible discretisation.
-In information theoretic language, it is proposed that quantum state reduction to the classical limit is associated with an increase in Hilbert Space discretisation at a minimal rate of 1 bit per unit Planck time.
-By equating this information-theoretic reduction time to the Di\'{o}si-Penrose collapse time \cite{Diosi:1989} \cite{Penrose:1996}, we arrive in Section \ref{test} at a formula for $N_{\mathrm{max}}(M)$.
-This provides our estimate of $500 \le N_{\mathrm{max}} \le 1,000$ for a typical qubit in a quantum computer.
-The proposed test of the existence of qubit information capacity, and hence of the breakdown of quantum mechanics itself, potentially achievable in a few years, is described in Section \ref{test}.
+The specific framework for discretising Hilbert Space is outlined in Section \ref{discretise}.
+Based on a constructive discretisation of the Riemann Sphere of extended complex numbers described in the Supporting Information, an explicitly information-theoretic representation of the $N$-qubit state in discretised Hilbert Space is presented in Section \ref{inform}.
+As discussed in Section \ref{reduce}, state reduction/measurement in discretised Hilbert Space is represented geometrically by a state-space magnification of a Cantor Set, and arithmetically by a chaotic shift map on 2-adic representations of the Cantor Set.
+By equating the information-theoretic reduction time with the Di\'{o}si-Penrose collapse time \cite{Diosi:1989} \cite{Penrose:1996}, we arrive in Section \ref{estimate} at a simple formula for QIC. $N_{\mathrm{max}}$ for different types of qubit in existence today are estimated and an upper bound of $N_{\mathrm{max}} \approx 1,000$ that will never be exceeded is found.
+The proposed test of RaQM and hence of the breakdown of QM itself is described in Section \ref{test}.
+Concluding remarks are made in Section \ref{conclusions}, where we collect together the assumptions made in developing RaQM.

-Although the focus of this paper concerns the practically important issue of whether there exist hitherto unrecognised constraints on quantum computing, the existence of a finite information capacity has relevance for reimagining the foundations of quantum physics, including the measurement problem, complementarity and nonlocality and for developing novel theories which synthesise quantum and gravitational physics.
-This is discussed briefly in Section \ref{foundations}.